 - Establish the impacts of a cloud-based network on overall risk management

 Similarly, a business should model and understand data flows and bandwidth requirements to ensure that recommended security controls meet performance requirements.
-The baseline of the current environment should also provide a map of existing roles and responsibilities, including the personnel required to migrate and operate the workloads.
+The current environment’s baseline should also provide a map of existing roles and responsibilities, including the personnel required to migrate and operate the workloads.
 Enterprises should also filter out unnecessary data to save on storage costs and time.

 Apply Adequate Security During the Migration Phase

 Businesses should also ensure consistency between security solutions and policy enforcement for the migration phase that spans multiple environments.
 In effect, they should select suitable security solutions that interoperate seamlessly throughout the entire lifecycle.
-For instance, security personnel should ensure that their companies encrypt data, both at-rest, and in-transit.
-Certainly, information is most vulnerable when exposed to the Internet.
-Organizations should, therefore, ensure they deploy secure transport protocols like HTTPs during data and application transfers from in-house servers to the cloud environment.
+For instance, security personnel should ensure that their companies encrypt data, both at-rest and in-transit.
+Indeed, information is most vulnerable when exposed to the Internet.
+Therefore, organizations should ensure they deploy secure transport protocols like HTTPs during data and application transfers from in-house servers to the cloud environment.
 Enterprises may also consider transferring their workloads via an appliance.
 However, it is advisable to ensure that the tool encrypts data before it leaves the on-premise datacenter.

 Security teams can deploy decoys or deception documents to enable a business to detect hackers and insider leaks during the cloud migration process.
 This control alerts security analysts in the early stages of a breach or unusual user behavior.
-Besides, decoys act like a honeypot that can trick a malicious actor into thinking they have stolen valuable information while they have accessed a highly convincing fake document.
+Besides, decoys act like a honeypot that can trick a malicious actor into thinking they have stolen valuable information while accessing a convincing fake document.

 Whenever possible, an organization opting to migrate to the cloud should prevent password breaches by deploying multifactor authentication (MFA).
 In this practice, security experts add a policy that requires employees to verify their identity via a text or email sent to their devices while accessing remote information and applications.
 MFA also alerts users when a hacker attempts to access cloud profiles using stolen credentials.

 Besides, organizations should ensure that cloud providers build security into the API development process.
-Today, users lean heavily on APIs for better integration of disparate applications hosted in the cloud, including external programs sourced and used by cloud providers and customers.
+Today, users lean heavily on APIs to better integrate disparate applications hosted in the cloud, including external programs sourced and used by cloud providers and customers.
 Unfortunately, API vulnerabilities are not easy to spot and require specialized tools and expertise to detect and mitigate.
 Enterprises should insist on using API Security Gateways that adhere to fundamental secure product architecture principles, such as: